This information is not current and is being provided for reference purposes only

-This Informational Publication has been superseded by IP 92(3.1)
+This publication has been superseded by IP 92(3.1)

 This publication is intended as a general guide to Connecticut's taxes for the individual.
 While it does not answer every question about Connecticut taxes, it will provide answers to some of the most common inquiries.

 INCOME TAX: There is a state income tax on Connecticut residents and on nonresidents who have income from Connecticut sources.
 In 1992 there will no longer be a separate tax on capital gains, dividends and interest income.
 The state income rate for 1992 and thereafter is 4.5% of taxable income.
 To compute your taxable income, subtract your personal exemption from your adjusted gross income.
 Maximum personal exemption levels are:

 - $12,000 - single filers (or married filing separately) with adjusted gross income up to $24,000.

 - $19,000 - head of household with adjusted gross income up to $38,000.

 - $24,000 - married filing jointly with adjusted gross income up to $48,000.

 Exemptions are reduced by $1,000 for every additional $1,000 of adjusted gross income.